 Duluth is a larger medium-sized city located in the state of Minnesota.
 With a population of 86,110 people and 36 constituent neighborhoods, Duluth is the fourth largest community in Minnesota.
-Duluth has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Duluth has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Duluth is a decidedly white-collar city, with fully 85.84% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Duluth is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Duluth who work in office and administrative support (13.45%), sales jobs (10.79%), and food service (9.21%).

-The citizens of Duluth are very well educated compared to the average community in the nation: 34.11% of adults in Duluth have a bachelor's degree or even advanced degree.
+The education level of Duluth citizens is very high relative to the national average among all cities (21.84%): 34.11% of adults in Duluth have a bachelor's degree or even advanced degree.

 The per capita income in Duluth in 2010 was $26,171, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $104,684 for a family of four.
 However, Duluth contains both very wealthy and poor people as well.

 The people who call Duluth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Duluth residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Duluth include Norwegian, Swedish, Irish, and English.